mnsmar/mnsmar.github.io/index.markdown

 **2017-11-19**: Great feedback/discussions after my talk on Ribothrypsis and mRNA decay at the RECOMB/ISCB 2017 conference at Memorial Sloan Kettering Cancer Center in New York.

+**2018-01-15**: 2018 Off to a good start.
+Our paper on Ribothrypsis has been accepted for publication in Nature Structural Molecular Biology.
+Will be out soon.
 <br><br>

 # About me